Al-Qurayya: French Mandate period

 The French Mandate authorities bombed al-Qurayya and destroyed the home of its sheikh Sultan Pasha al-Atrash in a clash in 1921.
 During the Great Syrian Revolt of 1925-27, which was spearheaded by Sultan Pasha, al-Qurayya served as the chief meeting place for the sheikhs of local rebel clans.

+Demographics

+In 2011, the Melkite Greek Catholic Church had approximately 1,500 believers.